themotleycoder/homepage/markdown/AI Tools and Developer Growth in Modern Software Engineering.md

 * Impersonal Learning Experience: The reliance on AI tools can diminish the crucial role of human interaction and mentorship in the learning process.
 The opportunity to learn from experienced colleagues, ask questions, and engage in discussions about code design and best practices is essential for developing a deep understanding of software development.
 * Technical Debt: Over time, relying on AI-generated code without proper review and understanding can lead to an accumulation of technical debt.
 This can result in increased complexity, reduced performance, and higher maintenance costs in the long run.

+## **The Loop of Wasted Time**

+One particularly frustrating scenario that can arise with AI coding assistants is the "loop of wasted time."
+This occurs when the AI gets stuck in a cycle of attempting to "fix" code, only to introduce new issues that it then tries to "fix" again, often reverting back to the original code and repeating the process.
+This can be incredibly time-consuming for developers, who end up spending more time unraveling the AI's attempts at correction than they would have spent writing or fixing the code themselves.

+For example, a developer might ask the AI to optimize a piece of code for performance.
+The AI might suggest a change that inadvertently introduces a bug.
+When the developer tries to correct the bug, the AI might suggest another change that reverts the code back to its original state, or even introduces a new bug.
+This cycle can continue indefinitely, leading to frustration and wasted time.

+I experienced this firsthand while debugging a Python Bluetooth connectivity issue in a device management application.
+What started as a quick "let me just ask AI to fix this" turned into a frustrating 15-minute cycle of implementing suggested fixes, watching them fail, and receiving increasingly convoluted "solutions" that only introduced new errors.

+Eventually, I stepped back and decided to tackle the problem directly.
+Within minutes of reading through the Bluetooth library documentation and methodically tracing the connection sequence, I not only fixed the bug but gained valuable insights into how the Bluetooth protocol handshake worked at a lower level.
+This understanding later proved invaluable when implementing similar connectivity features across other projects.

+The irony wasn't lost on me \- in trying to save time with AI, I had actually wasted it, while ultimately finding that my own focused attention produced not just a fix, but a deeper understanding that improved my work going forward.
+This isn't to say AI tools aren't useful, but rather that knowing when to rely on them versus when to engage directly with a problem is itself a critical skill developers need to cultivate.

 ## **The Pressure to Deliver and the Erosion of Developer Skills**

 The increasing pressure on developers to deliver software quickly and efficiently can exacerbate the risk of deskilling.
 Managers and product managers, eager to meet deadlines and achieve rapid iteration, may encourage the use of AI tools as a means to accelerate development, sometimes at the expense of deeper learning and skill development.